AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Seat Belt Laws by State

-Because the U.S. has no federal law regarding seat belt use, each state is responsible for deciding who must wear a seat belt based on their age and where they’re sitting in the vehicle.
+Children are not always covered by seat belt use laws themselves, but every state has separate child restraint laws.
 Each state legislature also decides if enforcement of these laws is primary, meaning that police can stop someone for violating a seat belt law alone, or secondary, meaning that it has to be accompanied by another offense for police to stop the car.
-Children are also often covered by separate laws.

 StateCovered agesCovered seatsEnforcement typeMaximum fine for first offense